rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 Note that, since a setup is not defined as a multiset, each set in `S` is distinct to every other set in it.
-Furthermore, each set in a setup may in principle hold elements of any kind (i.e. heterogenous).
-Despite that, a setup is in general expected to hold elements of a certain kind (e.g. primitive numeric values only, i.e. **homogenous**).
+Furthermore, each set in a setup may in principle hold elements of any kind (i.e. heterogenous sets).
+Despite that, a setup is in general expected to hold elements of a certain kind (e.g. primitive numeric values only, i.e. **homogenous** sets).

 Note that set-based operators can be used in the context of a simple setup.
 This includes, but is not limited to the following operators ..